Recommended Global Obesity Conferences

 - Increased memory loss

-Obesity and Cardiac Health: Obesity is an independent risk factor for cardiovascular Disease, and Cardiovascular Disease risks have also been documented in obese children.
+Obesity is an independent risk factor for cardiovascular Disease, and Cardiovascular Disease risks have also been documented in obese children.
 Obesity is linked with an increased risk of mortality and morbidity as well as reduction in life expectancy.
 Medical costs and health service use associated with obesity have risen and are expected to continue to rise.

 - Glucose intolerance